amejiarosario/amejiarosario.github.io/source/_posts/2018-07-18-Data-Structures-for-Beginners-Trees-binary-search-tree-tutorial.md

 <script type="text/javascript" src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.4/MathJax.js?config=TeX-MML-AM_CHTML" async></script>

 Tree data structures have many uses, and it's good to have a basic understanding of how they work.
 Trees are the basis for other very used data structures like Maps and Sets.
 Also, they are used on databases to perform quick searches.
 The HTML DOM uses a tree data structure to represents the hierarchy of elements.
-In this post, we are going to explore the different types of trees like a binary tree, binary search trees, and how to implement them.
+This post will explore the different types of trees like binary trees, binary search trees, and how to implement them.

 <!-- more -->

-In the [previous post](/blog/2018/05/14/Data-Structures-for-Beginners-Graphs-Time-Complexity-tutorial/), we explored the Graph data structures, which are a generalized case of trees.
+We explored [Graph data structures](/blog/2018/05/14/Data-Structures-for-Beginners-Graphs-Time-Complexity-tutorial/) in the previous post, which are a generalized case of trees.
 Let's get started learning what tree data structures are!

 ---
 This post is part of a tutorial series: